mmacneil/dsa-training-camp/docs/data-structures/static-arrays.md

 <hr/>

 Arrays are the most simple data structure.
 We use indexes to access the values inside an array.
 The first value is always at index 0.
-Because we can map an array index directly to the value in memory to retrieve it efficiently the operation can represented in Big O as O(1).
+Because we can map an array index directly to the value in memory to retrieve it efficiently the operation can be represented in Big O as O(1).

 Because it happens in constant time.
 No matter how big the array gets we can read it instantly.
 The name RAM (Random Access Memory) comes from the fact that we can randomly access any value in memory in constant time.